RamSailopal/RamSailopal/README.md

 Becoming disillusioned with I.T., I found Linux and open source.
 I found expression and collaboration.
 I found the ability and learn and grow off co-working in an unrivalled way.
 The ability to work with some of the best and most creative minds in the industry with absolutely no barriers.

 I've understood that collaboration with tangible yield doesn't have to apply to just open source I.T.
-Open source is the future and my firm belief is that it can be used to overcome many of the social issues we face today.
+Open source is the future, and my firm belief is that it can be used to overcome many of the social issues we face today.

-I've co-founder an open source enterprise called Philance/Jobwards dealing with barriers to employment.
+I've co-founded an open source enterprise called Philance/Jobwards dealing with barriers to employment.
 I've also attempted to use my experiences to further the development of open source health care IT systems (focused around VistA)

-My journey with IT has also come "full circle" in that the those first confused interactions with MUMPS (now known as M) has now become active contributions to the development of M in the form of contributions to the open source YottaDB project.
+My journey with IT has also come "full circle" in that the those first confused interactions with MUMPS (now known as M), has now become active contributions to the development of M, in the form of contributions to the open source YottaDB project.

 **I'm always keen to know about new open source projects, so if you have a project and think I can help, don't hesitate to connect**